 If a student has been the victim of harassment, that student should provide a written complaint to the Program Chair as soon as possible after the incident.
 The complaint should include details of the incident(s), the names of the individuals involved, and the names of any witnesses.
 The incident will be investigated.
 Student cooperation is crucial for Pacifica to maintain a safe, comfortable academic environment.
 There will be no retaliation against any student for making a harassment complaint.

-If a student prefers not to report harassment to the Program Chair, the student is urged to speak to an administrator whom they trust, a member of the Institute's Ethics Committee, or the Student Relations Liaison.
+If a student prefers not to report harassment to the Program Chair, the student is urged to contact the Campus Safety Team or speak to an administrator whom they trust or the Student Relations Liaison.